[Holodeck –

 KIM: Every system on the main grid is down.
 Communication,

-transporters, turbo lifts and life support.
+transporters, turbolifts and life support.

-JANEWAY: Bridge to engineering.
+JANEWAY: Bridge to Engineering.

 TORRES [OC]: Torres here, Captain.